 When you get any sort of loan, interest will generally be charged.
 It’s the cost of borrowing money from a lender.
 The interest you pay for a federal or private student loan will accrue (grow) from the day it goes to your school until you’ve paid off your loan.
 That’s why you’ll end up paying more for a loan than the amount you originally borrowed.

 Are there student loans with low, or even no, interest?

 Here’s the answer: unlike unicorns, but almost as rare, there are low-interest and no-interest student loans available.
 Usually offered by non-profit organizations, they’re sometimes lumped in with college scholarships and college grants, and they can be highly regionalized by state or locality.
 Talk with family members about organizations they may belong to, like religious groups or their college fraternity or sorority.
 Then research them online for more information about your specific profile and need.
 Some of these might be of interest:

-Types of interest free student loans
+Types of interest-free student loans

-Slightly easier: the low interest student loan
+Slightly easier: a lower-interest federal student loan